matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 There are only two elements available: objects and cables.
 This reinforces a deliberate separation of interface and code.
 Users are not encouraged to use GUI objects (including messages) in the initial stages, which might feel counter-intuitive to some people!

+This also means that we can stay in edit mode 100% of the time..avoiding opening the abstractions by accident.

 Instrument Maker objects are created in Vanilla for maximum compatibility — they are all abstractions!

 Input is roughly equivalent to "pin" on an Arduino or Bela board.